fatkhurhmn/moneyfikasi/README.md

 ## How to Contribute

-Contributions to RemindTask are welcome!
+Contributions to Moneyfikasi are welcome!
 To contribute to the project, follow these steps:

 1. Fork this repository.
 2. Create a new branch for your feature or bug fix: `git checkout -b feature-name`.